alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 This bounty is to develop the prototype module for:

 **3. Sniper Analysis**
 - This module displays an overview of all wallets that bought token supply `A) within 15s of the creation of its first liquidity pool` OR `B) within 5s of its graduation from Pump.fun to Raydium`.
 The specific data to be retrieved includes total active snipers, % of sniped supply still active, timestamps per snipe, and more.
-The definition of a snipe will evolve from here later, but if a developer wishes to discuss it now, we are open to that discussion.
+The definition of a snipe will evolve from here, but if a developer wants to modify the definition now we are excited to collaborate.

 ---